Planning Accommodations Emphasizing Preservation of Dignity, Healthy Comfort, & Affordability for Seniors, Veterans and Similarly Challenged

 In the interest of attaining the operating benefits of energy conservation and full life-cycle cost optimization, the facilities are to be designed to make prudent use of building materials, furnishings, fixtures, appliances and life-safety/care/wellness technologies.
 Care will be exercised to favor planning choices that will preserve local character, adapt sensibly to specific local strengths and limitations, reduce long-term functional challenges, preserve the sought- after rural ambiance, and mitigate negative impact on surrounding landscapes within realistically achievable budget constraints.

-In as much as current accommodations are in shared facilities and often at maximum capacity, new facilities in Salida, Buena Vista and Saguache are needed as soon as practical.
+In as much as current accommodations are in shared facilities and often at maximum capacity, new facilities in Salida, and Saguache are needed as soon as practical.
 Land has been donated in Saguache for the specific purpose of encouraging the establishment of new Valley to Valley operations in that community.
 Facilities are needed as quickly as can practically be funded and constructed.
+That construction in Saguache is underway and moving along very well.

 Find out what is being planned in each specific community and how you can participate by clicking on the following easy-access links...